 Little Claybelt Homesteaders Museum

 Little Claybelt Homesteaders Museum opened with the Dairy Day June 10, 2014.
 The work recording our area's past continues with the upcoming release of Claybelt Memories Volume 2, and Claybelt Tapestry 2 this summer.
-The Order Form for the pre-publication discounts before July 21, 2014 are available in PDF format here:

 We also have other local histories for sale: Dymond, Harley, Hilliard and Hudson Townships, Brethour Township 80th Anniversary booklet, Milberta S.S.#1A Kerns School book and Memories from Milberta Alexander Memorial United Church, as well as other souvenir and gift items.